 Losartan is an angiotensin II receptor antagonist.
 This type of medicine is used to lower high blood pressure and needs to be taken daily.

-If you have been taking Losartan for at least three months, Zava can issue a repeat prescription, saving you a trip to your local doctor.
-Please note, that you will still need to see your GP for regular check-ups.
+If you have been taking losartan for at least three months, Zava can issue a repeat prescription, saving you a trip to your local doctor.
+Please note that you will still need to see your GP for regular check-ups.
 Just fill in our short questionnaire and receive your tablets by post - prices include prescription and delivery.
-Our doctor will review your order and check whether you can continue your treatment with Lisinopril.
+Our doctor will review your order and check whether you can continue your treatment with losartan.

 Losartan tablets can be taken with or without food and should be swallowed whole with a drink of water.
 You should aim to take your tablet at the same time every day.
 If you forget to take a dose, please skip the missed tablet and continue with the next tablet at your usual time.
 Please do not take two tablets on the same day to make up for the dose you missed.